isomerpages/tp-virtualcampus/_explore/02a-entertained-highlights.md

 [![Mashup]({{site.baseurl}}/images/BeEntertained-BandxMV.png)](https://www.instagram.com/p/CGeH691HcyH/){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}

-### TP Music Vox Weekly Jukebox Videos!🎤🎹🥁🎸
+### Music Vox Weekly Jukebox Videos!🎤🎹🥁🎸
-Winner of the All Rounded Excellence Award, French Fry Sk8ters, showcasing their song "Dear Monday"
+We have our first band and the winner of the All Rounded Excellence Award, French Fry Sk8ters, showcasing their song "Dear Monday".
+"Dear Monday" is a motivational song to chase the Monday blues away.
+It incorporates a hint of humour and cheeseburger to bring some laughter to the table.
+Hope you enjoy!

 [![MV Jukebox]({{site.baseurl}}/images/BeEntertained-MVWkly.png)](https://www.instagram.com/p/CGmm-BiHIVX/){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}